Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Even though there are many things to avoid while abroad, maintaining adequate nutrition is important.
 Eat regular meals and high-energy snacks and drink lots of water.

 Not drinking enough fluids leads to dehydration that can cause muscle cramps, heat exhaustion and heat stroke.
-Drink a minimum of two liters of water a day, more in hot climates, at high elevations and if participating in sports or high-intensity activities.
+Drink a minimum of two litres of water a day, more in hot climates, at high elevations and if participating in sports or high-intensity activities.

 Hepatitis A. This is a liver disease caused by a virus transmitted by contaminated food.
 It’s most commonly found in shellfish contaminated by sewage or by a food handler with the disease who has not properly washed.